classicfoo/editor2/README.md

 - Save Hotkey (Ctrl + S)
 - File name in title bar
 - Read only status in title bar
+- Auto filenames when starting txt file with a heading i.e. #
 - Edit > Captialize Every Word In Selection
 - Edit > Insert tabs (at beginning of selected lines)
 - Edit > Set read only and normal attributes